-The Master in Cultural Property Protection in Crisis Response is designed for civilian and military personnel wishing to specialize in the protection of material and immaterial cultural property in time of crisis (e.g. wars, calamities).
+In this context the Master in Cultural Property Protection in Crisis Response is designed for civilian and military personnel wishing to specialize in the protection of tangible and intangible cultural property in crisis scenarios (e.g. wars, calamities).

-Depending on each participant’s background and interests, the program is ideal for members of Armed Forces deployed in field operations, civilians working in non-governmental organizations that operate in critical scenarios, managers of cultural sites and graduates that wish to develop a career in this field.
+Depending on each participant’s background and interests, the programme is addressed to Armed Forces personnel deployed in field operations, civilians working in non-governmental organizations which operate in critical scenarios, managers of cultural sites and graduates who wish to develop a career in this field.

-Through a combination of lectures, seminars and practical exercises selected students will acquire:
+Through a combination of lectures, seminars and practical exercises, the participants will acquire:

-- in-depth knowledge on the international legal framework protecting cultural property, to better understand rights and duties of States, individuals and international and non-governmental organizations;
+• in-depth knowledge on the international legal framework protecting cultural property;

-- unique insights into the policies and tools of UNESCO and other international organizations operating in the field of cultural property protection;
+• unique insights into the policies and tools of UNESCO;

 The Course is worth a total of 60 credits (CFU - Crediti Formativi Universitari), for a total amount of 1.500 hours, divided as follows: